 Either you are here to figure out if you are a bad leader or how to not be a bad leader.
 It is entirely up to you as to how to interpret this article.
 Some will take it offensively personal, while others will take it as a ray of light showing how they can become a better leader.
 Either way is entirely up to you as the reader.
 You may even find this article to be a bit sarcastic, albeit very intentional, still it is for you to decide.

 Being in some form of leadership for nearly 20 years now spanning from owning a business to just plain observation.
 I have seen the ups and downs of good/bad leadership.
 The worse of all bad leader types is narcissism, in which you are about to learn as you read on.
 Another way to interpret this article is to understand that if one would desire to better at being a narcissist, this will polish one up quite a bit on the most highlighting traits.

 Bad Leader: Communication, or Lack of

-Some great skills that no narcissist should leave behind to have, if you are to be a bad leader in communication are the following:
+Some great skills that no narcissist should leave behind to have, if you are to be a bad leader in communication, are the following:

 - Always Interrupt Others: You are more important!
 Definitely talk about yourself more, and redirect the conversation back to your self-image.
 Nobody deserves be given more time in the lime light than you.
 Take this time to be self absorbent.